Libya Intervention

 - ❌Support democratic transition

-- •Obama later called the Libya intervention his 'worst mistake' — not the decision to bomb, but the failure to plan for the aftermath.
+Obama later called the Libya intervention his 'worst mistake' — not the decision to bomb, but the failure to plan for the aftermath, admitting the administration had no strategy for post-Gaddafi Libya.

-- •The intervention was sold as preventing a massacre in Benghazi — but leaked emails revealed that regime change was the actual goal from the start.
+The intervention was sold as preventing a massacre in Benghazi — but leaked Hillary Clinton emails revealed that regime change and controlling Libya's oil were the actual goals from the start, not humanitarian protection.

-- •Libya went from having the highest Human Development Index in Africa under Gaddafi to becoming a failed state with open-air slave markets within five years of the intervention.
+Libya went from having the highest Human Development Index in Africa under Gaddafi (0.755 in 2010) to becoming a failed state with open-air slave markets, human trafficking, and two rival governments within five years of the intervention.

-- •NATO conducted over 9,700 strike sorties in seven months — far exceeding the 'no-fly zone' authorized by UN Security Council Resolution 1973.
+NATO conducted over 9,700 strike sorties and 26,000 total sorties in seven months — far exceeding the 'no-fly zone' and civilian protection authorized by UN Security Council Resolution 1973, which never mentioned regime change.

-- •The power vacuum after Gaddafi's fall allowed weapons to flow across North Africa and the Sahel, fueling conflicts in Mali, Niger, Nigeria, and beyond.
+The power vacuum after Gaddafi's fall allowed an estimated 20,000 surface-to-air missiles and massive weapons stockpiles to flow across North Africa and the Sahel, fueling conflicts in Mali, Niger, Nigeria, Chad, and beyond.

-- •Russia and China, which had abstained on the UN resolution, felt betrayed when NATO used it as cover for regime change — they've vetoed similar resolutions ever since, including on Syria.
+Russia and China, which had abstained on the UN resolution expecting limited humanitarian action, felt betrayed when NATO used it as cover for regime change — they've vetoed all similar resolutions since, enabling mass atrocities in Syria.

 Barack Obama